 Regional surface graphic products target coastal, offshore and high-seas users.
-These products produced on polar stereographic map backgrounds encompass the western Atlantic Ocean west of 50W and north of 30N, including the US east coast and the central Florida coast.
-Also covered is the eastern North Pacific Ocean, from the Baja peninsula, south to Cabo San Lucas, and north to the Gulf of Alaska, including Prince William Sound as far west as 150W.
-The regional products consist of the 00Z and 12Z sea state analysis and 24-hour forecasts of the surface and wind/wave.
-The Ocean Prediction Center issues the regional sea state analysis and forecast products twice daily per ocean for 00Z and 12Z.
+These products produced on mercator map backgrounds encompass the western Atlantic Ocean west of 40W and north of 20N, including the US east coast and much of the Gulf of Mexico.
+Also covered on the mercator projection is the eastern North Pacific Ocean, from the Baja peninsula, just south of Cabo San Lucas, and north to the Gulf of Alaska, including Prince William Sound as far west as 155W.
+On the polar stereographic map backgrounds which includes Alaska and covers the area from 40N to 70N and to as far west as 165E.
+The regional products consist of mercator sea state analysis and 24-hour forecasts of the mercator/polar stereographic surface and wind/wave.
+The Ocean Prediction Center issues the regional sea state analysis and forecast products several times daily per ocean for 00Z, 12Z, and other intermediate times.
 The sea state analysis shows ship observations with observed winds (knot) and sea state in feet.
 The short range forecast products depict synoptic and mesoscale features of surface low and high pressure systems and isobars with frontal features, areas of reduced visibility, wind speeds, and significant wave height as generated by the synoptic and mesoscale weather systems within 1000 miles of the U.S. east and west coasts.
 The process of product preparation includes using wind speeds derived from Special Sensor Microwave Imagery (SSM/I), and QuikSCAT received from polar orbiting satellite from oceanic areas.
 This high state of the art technology of data input represents a significant enhancement in analyzing wind conditions in the marine environment.
 SSM/I and QuikSCAT is especially noteworthy in data sparse areas where there are no ship or buoy reports.
 SSM/I and QuikSCAT aids in short range prediction of the 24-hour forecast products by enabling marine meteorologists to compare initial data from forecast model output and making the necessary adjustments to the near term forecast solutions.